 A radiation therapy regimen, or schedule, usually consists of a specific number of treatments given over a set period of time.

-Treatment may cause a rash, dry or red skin, or skin color changes.
+Treatment may cause a rash, dry skin, or skin color changes.
 Other side effects from radiation therapy may include fatigue, upset stomach, and loose bowel movements.
 Most side effects go away soon after treatment is finished.
 Learn more about the basics of radiation therapy.

 This treatment is generally prescribed by a medical oncologist, a doctor who specializes in treating cancer with medication.

 Medications are often given through an intravenous (IV) tube placed into a vein using a needle or as a pill or capsule that is swallowed (orally).
 If you are given oral medications, be sure to ask your health care team about how to safely store and handle them.

 The types of systemic therapies used for Kaposi sarcoma include:

 Each of these types of therapies is discussed below in more detail.
 A person may receive 1 type of medication at a time or a combination of medications given at the same time.
 They can also be given as part of a treatment plan that includes surgery and/or radiation therapy.